Cusco historic center

 Killke arrived in the area of present day Cusco around 900 AD.
 It is not known when exactly Cusco started to develop – but in the 12th century Killke people built Sacsayhuamán – a megalithic fortress and shrine, which is located just some 900 m from the centre of contemporary Cusco.

 Inca arrived here in the 12th century and took over the city.

-Legends tell that the first Inca – Manco Cápac was very successful ruler who created laws and abolished human sacrifice.
+Legends tell that the first Inca – Manco Cápac was a very successful ruler who created laws and abolished human sacrifice.
 These might be just legends, but it is well possible that there is some truth in this.

 For some generations Cusco was a city of regional importance with the small Inca city-state around it.
 There were hostilities among the many Andean cultures and in the early 15th century Cusco was taken by the enemies of Inca – Chancas.